janik6n/jetzt/README.md

 After scaffolding, start a jupyter server by running `jupyter-notebook` in the project root directory.

-## Manage Python packages
+## Manage Python dependencies

+All project and dependency management takes place in a *virtualenv* (created with `jetzt --scaffold`), so make sure you have activated the project's environment before running these commands.
 There is naturally the standard way of using *pip* to install dependencies, and manually add them to `requirements.txt`, etc.

-*Jetzt* includes an option to install and manage packages for you.
-Please read the following examples:
+*Jetzt* includes an option to install and manage the dependencies for you.
+Please continue reading.

-### Install a package
+### Install a dependency

 To install a package `requests`, run `jetzt --install` and follow the prompt.
 You have an option to install the package as *a production dependency* or as *a development dependency*.
 What does all this mean, you might ask?
 Jetzt will: